 - Relieving bee stings

 These are just a few of the alternative uses of salt.
-There are many more that could go on the list.
+There are much more that could go on the list.

-Taking into account its obvious use as comfort liquor, Vodka is necessary to have in case of an emergency.
-If a bad case scenario happened eventually you would start to run out of supplies.
+Taking into account its apparent use as comfort liquor, Vodka is necessary to have in case of an emergency.
+If a severe SHTF scenario happened, eventually, you would start to run out of supplies.
 You would have to start trading and bartering with others.
 Grain alcohol will never go bad as long as you keep the cap on and you store it in a cool, dark place.
-The best part of having it amongst your survival foods, besides using it to calm your anxiety is that you can also uses it as an antiseptic.
+The best part of having it amongst your survival foods, besides using it to calm your anxiety is that you can also use it as an antiseptic.
 Put some on a cloth and clean your wounds and cuts with it.
 It can also be sued to disinfect items you will use on your body for various healing procedures.
 You can soak the instrument in vodka for about 10 minutes and that’s all that it takes to have a sterile tool.

 Rice is one of the survival foods that become inedible only if bugs or other pets get into it.
-Store it in an airtight container or in its original bag and you won’t have to worry about eating it 20 years from now.
-Few survival foods are as good as rice and there is no wonder that it is the world’s most widely consumed food on a daily bases.
+Store it in an airtight container or its original bag and you won’t have to worry about eating it 20 years from now.
+Few survival foods are as good as rice and there is no wonder that it is the world’s most widely consumed food on a daily base.
 It provides one-fifth of human’s calorie intake and it should be on your survival foods list.
-Considering that is cheap to hoard in large quantities and that it is naturally gluten free, every pantry should contain a large quantity of rice.
+Considering that is cheap to hoard in large quantities and that it is naturally gluten-free, every pantry should contain a significant amount of rice.